tylermachen/ruby-oo-assessment-web-0715-public/README.md

 http://github.com/flatiron-school/ruby-003-quiz

 Clone your fork locally and create a `solutions` branch.
-Push your `oo-solutions` branch to your fork.
+Push your `solutions` branch to your fork.

 Make a commit for every test file you make pass.
 For example, once you make `001.objects/.01_dogs_spec.rb` pass, you should make